Mature Masculine

 • Disconnection: Cut off from wonder and divine presence.

-His dismissal comes from fear of the uncontrollable.
+His dismissal comes from fear of the uncontrollable and lack of humility before the vast unknown.

 The God-Shaped Hole

-He dismissed the sacred, but the longing didn't disappear.
+When the Infidel dismissed the sacred, his longing for something bigger than himself didn't disappear.
 It went underground.

 Now he fills the void with achievement, status, possessions, control.
-He collects accomplishments like a man trying to fill a bathtub with no drain plug.
-Nothing stays.
+He collects accomplishments.
+But nothing stays.
 Nothing satisfies.
-The hunger returns before the meal is finished.
+He is restless and cosmically lonely.

 The hole is god-shaped.
 It was made for mystery, surrender, connection to something greater.
-He keeps trying to fill it with things that fit his worldview—and wonders why nothing works.
+He keeps trying to fill it with things that fit his worldview.
+Nothing works.
+In his contempt for anything he deems irrational, he denies himself life-giving rituals, the surprise of synchronicity, and sweet surrender into what is bigger than us.

 Gifts of the Infidel